 Interested in taking part in USPTO led training outside of STEPP?
 Please visit the USPTO Events page to learn more.

 Patent Examiner Technical Training Program (PETTP)

+Are you or your client interested in providing technical training to patent examiners?
 The Patent Examiner Technical Training Program offers technologists, scientists, engineers, and other experts from industry and academia an opportunity to voluntarily provide technical training and expertise to patent examiners in-person or virtually from their own location.